tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: doc_string re: nook gets light from room
 	- TBD: doc_string re: Seat vs. Perch... perhaps Perch is more generic??
 Seat to include under & behind ??

-- TBD: "what would your mothter say" error to "What would your Nana say?"

-- TBD: make creature obj data more atomic
-	- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
-		- IDEA: obj should be a black-box
-	- TBD: same idea for 'can't attack error' for attack() in invisible(); should be creature() meth

-- IDEA: think through code vs. data separation for static text
-	- IDEA: imagine future adventure creation tooling where I update descriptions via a web front end
-	- IDEA: I won't want all the description in a DB - that's too much overhead...
-	- IDEA: But I will want all descriptions in one big centralized dictionary for ease of access & update
-	- IDEA: to this end, consider the following:
-		- TBD: move interp() help_dict back to static_gbl() descript_dict
-		- DONE: consolidate val_err_dict from validate() back to static_gbl() descript_dict
-		- TBD: consolidate dir_err_dict from invisible() back to static_gbl() descript_dict
-		- TBD: consolidate static_dict into descript_dict
-	- TBD: dock_string - error messages are hard to update - so I want them to be as generic as possible!

 *** Unify Notes ***